phaserjs/phaser/changelog/3.60/VideoGameObject.md

 * If you had multiple Video Game Objects all using the same video URL, they would conflict in some browsers and only one of the videos would play.
 They now all use their own unique Video element allowing for multiple playback of exact same video.
 Fix #5458 (thanks @rexrainbow)
 * Often, but intermittently, the Video Game Object would fail emit the `VIDEO_COMPLETE` event.
 Using the new Request Video Frame approach and better callback handling, this should now be fixed.
 Fix #6192 (thanks @dino8890)
 * The Loader would intermittently not finish loading a video file.
 This often happened if you queued too many videos at once.
 Under v3.60 Videos are no longer preloaded at all, instead the Video Game Object manages all of this, meaning this issue no longer happens.
 Fix #4910 (thanks @micsun-al)
+* Calling `setDisplayOrigin` on a `Video` Game Object would cause the origins to be set to `NaN` if the Video was created without an asset key.
+It will now give Videos a default size, preventing this error, which is reset once a video is loaded.
+Fix #5560 (thanks @mattjennings)
+* The `Video.loadURL` method wouldn't load the video or emit the `VIDEO_CREATED` event unless `noAudio` was specified.
+A load event handler has been added to resolve this (thanks @samme)

 ---------------------------------------